 “A 'No' uttered from deepest conviction is better and greater than a 'Yes' merely uttered to please, or what is worse, to avoid trouble.“

-(I see in this photo an example of clarity with everything essential in its optimal place for the sustainability of all.
+Everything essential is in its optimal place for the sustainability of all.
 We need this kind of clarity too.
-JP)
+JP) *pix

-Acting out an eating disorder, as I think most of you know, is your attempt to cope with anxiety, grief, anger, loneliness and even happiness.
-A certain level of your stress created by external events or inner psychological habits and development becomes too much to tolerate.
-You binge or restrict as a way to gain control and feel powerful instead of feeling overwhelmed by your emotions. *pix
+Acting out an eating disorderis an attempt to cope with anxiety, grief, anger, loneliness and even happiness.
+A certain level of stress created by external events or inner psychological habits becomes intolerable.
+To binge or restrict is a way to gain control and feel powerful instead of feeling overwhelmed. emotions.

-Yes, reducing your stress reduces your need for your eating disorder.
+Yes, reducing stress reduces the need to act out an eating disorder.
 But simply living a life of reduced stress puts you in a vulnerable situation.
 You may be guarded against new opportunities for expanding your quality of life since anything new might cross your protective boundaries and bring on stress that you can only mange by falling into your eating disorder.

 Here's a way out of this stuck situation.
-Gandhi is talking getting at this with his above quote.
-Now we can take what he says apart and find ways to apply it to how you live right now.
+Gandhi validating of power of saying no is relevant here.
+We can find ways to apply what he said in how you live now.

 - Where is your "No"?

 - When do you wish you can say it?

 - To whom do you want to say, "No"? (you can include yourself too.)

 - What fuels your deepest conviction?